 - MapSure: MapSure allows you to submit edits, such as new or corrected information about streets.
 The Trimble MAPS data team will check your edits against official sources and include all improvements in future map data updates.

-FleetPortal is a way to ensure all of your vehicles—or specific groupings of vehicles—are running CoPilot with the same settings.
-Once you add CoPilot users with the Account Manager, they will immediately be imported into FleetPortal as your list of vehicles.
-You can access FleetPortal using the same login as you use for the Account Manager.
+FleetPortal is the first web tool you will need to set up after adding assets.
+It ensures all of your vehicles—or specific groupings of vehicles—are running CoPilot with the same settings.
+You can access FleetPortal with the same username/email address and password you use to login to the Account Manager.

-- Create groups of vehicles running CoPilot.
+- Create groups of vehicles or drivers running CoPilot.
 You may want to create a single group or multiple groups based on types of vehicles, business units, locations, etc.

-- Create and assign Vehicle Routing Profiles to vehicle groups.
-Vehicle Routing Profiles are the settings that tell CoPilot how create the best routes for your specific vehicles and preferences.
+- Create and assign Vehicle Routing Profiles to vehicle or driver groups.
+A Vehicle Routing Profile contains the settings that tell CoPilot how create the best routes for your specific vehicles and preferences.

 Working with Content Tools